Lifeline Connections Main Campus

 Lifeline Connections Main Campus - Vancouver, WA

 Lifeline Connections Main Campus is a detox and addiction treatment facility located at 1601 East 4th Plain Boulevard, Building 17 in the 98661 zip code of Vancouver, WA.
-As a detox center, it offers cocaine detox, meth detox and opioid detox.
-The treatment program at Lifeline Connections Main Campus includes regular outpatient treatment, short term inpatient treatment and hospital inpatient detoxification.
-Lifeline Connections Main Campus offers treatment to people with trauma, adult women and judicial clients.
-It accepts women and men into their treatment and detox program.
+As a detox center, it offers alcohol detox, cocaine detox and meth detox.
+The treatment program at Lifeline Connections Main Campus includes hospital inpatient treatment, intensive outpatient treatment and hospital inpatient detoxification.
+Lifeline Connections Main Campus offers treatment to people with co-occurring substance use and pain, adult men and judicial clients.
+It accepts men and women into their treatment and detox program.

 Address: 1601 East 4th Plain Boulevard, Building 17, Vancouver, WA 98661